zlatinb/muwire/README.md

 ### Web UI

-If you are a Grails/Scala/JRuby/Kotlin developer and are interested in building a Web UI for MuWire, please get in touch.
-The MuWire core is written in Groovy and should be easy to integrate with any JVM-based language.
+There is a web UI under development.
+It is written in JSP.
+If you would like to contribute and are comfortable with html and css, please get in touch.

 ### GPG Fingerprint